nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

 # Introduction

 The following guide will take you through all manual steps to be taken to have a fully running Validator Node.
-Taking you through how attach it to your prevously installed Sentry Nodes, and how to register your EarthNode Stake Pool via both an On-Chain **ENNFT** Registration Transaction on the Cardano Network as well as an On-Chain **Vailidator** Registration Transaction on the Aya Network.
+Taking you through how attach it to your prevously installed Sentry Nodes, and how to register your EarthNode Stake Pool via both an On-Chain **ENNFT** Registration Transaction on the Cardano Network as well as an On-Chain **Validator** Registration Transaction on the Aya Network.

 A number of elements of the set up process are very similiar to that of setting up a Sentry Node.

 However additional steps will be required to ensure that the Validator only ever connects to other Nodes under *your own* control, so that your Validator Node's ID and IP adddress are never publicised to the rest of the Blockchain Network.

 This will require changing settings on **both** your existing Sentry Nodes and your newly set up Validator, to ensure proper cross connections are in place.

 Details of what changes need to be made, on both sides, will appear in this guide.

-This guide assumes you have already set up the Sentry Nodes that will be used to connect to this Validator using the steps laid out over at [Sentry Node Manual Installation](/docs/Tutorials/sentrynodemanual/).
+This guide assumes you have already set up the Sentry Nodes that will be used to connect to this Validator using the steps laid out over at [Sentry Node Manual Installation](/docs/tutorials/sentrynodemanual/).

 > Note: In order for full Validator set-up to work without **ever** connecting to a World Mobile supplied Node, you will need to have **two** working Sentry Nodes in your Infrastructure.
+>
-As they will be acting as the **two** required RPC Servers to help kickstart your Validator syncing to the tip of the Chain.
+> As they will be acting as the **two** required RPC Servers to help kickstart your Validator syncing to the tip of the Chain.

 This guide also assumes that all IP addresses being used to established cross connections between your Sentry Nodes and your Validator will be **Private** IP addresses, and that each will be visable to one another.